 The 2019-20 season marked Allen's third in the league and third with the Nets.
 He set new per-game career highs in points (11.1), rebounds (9.6), assists (1.6), steals (0.6) and field-goal percentage (64.9 percent).
 On Nov.
-25, the Texas product had his best performance of the season in a two-point win over the Cavaliers.
-In 34 minutes, Allen recorded 22 points (9-10 FG, 4-5 FT), 21 rebounds, three assists, two steals and two blocks.
+25, the Texas product delivered his best performance of the season in a two-point win over the Cavaliers.
+In 34 minutes, Allen recorded 22 points on 9-of-10 shooting with 21 rebounds, three assists, two steals and two blocks.
 That effort put him in great company, as he became one of only 40 players in the history of the Association to accumulate that statline.
-In terms of the NBA ranks in 2019-20, Allen was third in field-goal percentage, 10th in total rebounds (671), 13th in blocks (92), second in offensive rating (132.4) and 14th in win shares (8.2).
+At season's end, Allen ranked third in the NBA in field-goal percentage, 10th in total rebounds (671), 13th in blocks (92), second in offensive rating (132.4) and 14th in win shares (8.2).
 Following the NBA's hiatus due to coronavirus, the Nets were one of 22 teams invited to resume the season in the Orlando bubble.
 Allen stepped up his game in his six of a possible eight appearances, averaging 15.7 points, 11.0 rebounds, 4.2 assists and 1.2 blocks in 34.1 minutes.
 His best performance in the bubble was in an eight-point win over the Wizards on Aug.
-2, where Allen generated 22 points (6-10 FG, 10-10 FT), 15 rebounds, two assists, one steal and one block in 38 minutes.
+2 in which Allen generated 22 points (including 10-of-10 shooting from the line), 15 rebounds, two assists, one steal and one block in 38 minutes.
 On Aug.
 7, during the NBA's restart in Orlando, Allen set a new career mark with eight assists in the 119-106 victory over the Kings.
-In that matchup, the center also posted 17 points (5-8 FG, 7-10 FT), 11 rebounds and one block in 36 minutes.
-It was also one of his 30 double-doubles on the season.
-In four playoff games against the Raptors, Allen averaged 10.3 points, 14.8 rebounds, 2.3 assists and 1.8 blocks in 33.0 minutes per post-season contest.2018
+In that matchup, the center also posted 17 points, 11 rebounds and a block in 36 minutes.
+All in all, he totaled 30 double-doubles on the season.
+In four playoff games against the Raptors, Allen averaged 10.3 points, 14.8 rebounds, 2.3 assists and 1.8 blocks across 33.0 minutes.2018

 Jarrett Allen has quickly developed a reputation as one of the NBA's most effective shot blockers through just two NBA seasons.
 During the 2018-19 season, he seized the starting center job in Brooklyn and helped Brooklyn make the postseason for the first time since 2015.
 Allen averaged 1.5 blocks per game in 2018-19 despite playing just 26 minutes per contest.
 He began the 2018-19 season with at least one rejection in each of Brooklyn's first seven games.
 Allen blocked at least three shots on a dozen different occasions, including a season-high six blocks against Cleveland on Feb.
 13. The 22nd overall selection in 2017 also set career highs in points (10.9) and rebounds (8.4) per game and doubled his assists to 1.4 per contest.
 Allen does most of his offensive work around the rim.
 He finished the season shooting 59 percent from the field, a small improvement over his rookie season.
 Allen's Nets lost to the Sixers in the first round of the playoffs.
 Allen started all five playoff games for the Nets, averaging 11.0 points, 6.8 boards and 0.6 blocks per contest.2017